 While the chocolate is still soft, dip each ball into a small bowl of sprinkles and roll it to coat.
 Place on parchment paper to set.

-Serve immediately upon setting or store for later, covered loosely with plastic wrap in the refrigerator until ready to serve.
+Serve immediately upon setting or store for later.
+If storing, cover loosely with plastic wrap in the refrigerator until ready to serve.

 Notes

 Don’t skip the chill time.
-Cold cake pop dough rolls more easily and holds its shape.
+Cold cake pop dough rolls more easily and holds its shape better.

 Use a cookie scoop for even, uniform pops.